How to Fix Poor Organisational Communication in Your Workplace in 6 Easy Steps

 - Provide training and support for employees to develop communication skills, conflict resolution, and ethical decision-making

-- Recognize and reward honesty, so you can celebrate employees who demonstrate transparency and honesty, and recognize the positive impact that these behaviours have on the organisation
+- Recognize and reward honesty, so you can celebrate employees who demonstrate transparency and honesty, and recognize the positive impact that these behaviours have on the organization

 - Foster a culture of trust and openness by creating opportunities for team-building, collaboration, and community involvement